Real estate cash flow is not about what happens in a “normal” month.

 In October, you send a maintenance worker out to check on some additional furnace issues.
 Another $250 disappears.

 It’s worth noting that repairs are not the landlord’s worst enemy here.
-Sure this is a made-up example, but this is a typical two-year snapshot of a rental property.
-You may have noticed that it was actually the turnover the cost the landlord the most: $2,000 in lost rent, $1,000 in extra property management labor expenses, and $1,850 in painting expenses.
+Sure this is a made-up example, but this is a typical two-year snapshot of an investment property.
+You may have noticed that it was actually the turnover that cost the landlord the most: $2,000 in lost monthly rents, $1,000 in extra property management fees, and $1,850 in painting expenses.

 Here’s a breakdown in chart format: